Funeral Checklist, Glossary, Terms, Final Needs Planning CanadaTM

 Cremation permit – A certificate issued by local government authorizing the cremation of the deceased.

-Crematory – A name for the building housing the furnace where the body is cremated.
+Crematory – A name for the building housing the furnace for cremation.

-Crypt – Rooms or vaults where the remains are stored.
+Crypt – Rooms or vaults for stored remains.

-Death Certificate – A legal document that states the date, vital statistics, cause of death, location, and other pertinent data that is signed by the attending physician.
+Death Certificate – A legal document that states the date, vital statistics, cause of death, location, and other pertinent data signed by the attending physician.

 Death Notice – see obituary.